mugdhasonawane88/TicTacToe/README.md

 -   Clone this repo and open in your favourite IDE

-If you are using Yarn package manager follow the below commands in your terminal

-### `yarn install`

-    Installs all required dependencies to the project

-### `yarn start`

-    Runs the app in the development mode.
-    Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-    The page will reload if you make edits.
-    You will also see any lint errors in the console.

-### `yarn test`

-    Runs the test runner and generates coverage report to the 'coverage' folder.
-    Open the 'index.html' file in location '/coverage/lcov-report/' for generated coverage report.

-### `stryker run`

-    Runs the mutation test runner and generates test report to the 'reports' folder.
-    Open the 'index.html' file in location '/reports/mutation/html/' for generated mutation test report.

-### `yarn build`

-    Builds the app for production to the `build` folder.
-    It correctly bundles React in production mode and optimizes the build for the best performance.

-    The build is minified and the filenames include the hashes.
-    Your app is ready to be deployed!

 If you are using npm package manager follow the below commands in your terminal